-The definitions below may help you better understand the terms and abbreviations used on the 2020 Tables of Detected Contaminants.
+The Following definitions may help you better understand the terms and abbreviations used on the table on pages 6-7 listing the 2024 Table of Detected Contaminants.

-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+Maximum Contaminant Level Goal (MCLG)

+The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to MCLGs as feasible.
+Maximum Contaminant Level (MCL)

+The highest level of a contaminant that is allowed in drinking water.
+MCL's are set close to MCLG's as feasible.

-Maximum Residual Disinfectant Level (MRDL):
+Maximum Residual Disinfectant Level (MRDL)